Nehal012/Nehal012/README.md

 - 🔭 I’m currently working as a part-time freelance content writer
 - 🌱 I’m currently learning my previous skills to stay in a practice mode
-- 👯 I’m looking to collaborate on any software related to both front-end developers
+- 👯 I’m looking to collaborate on any software intern related to both front-end and back-end developers
 - 🤔 I’m looking for help with doing interns as a fresher in a private or multi-national company
 - 💬 Ask me about HTML And CSS, C++, VLSI, and basic python
 - 📫 How to reach me: WhatsApp, Email, or Messenger